numenta/nupic-legacy/blog/_posts/2013-11-03-2013-fall-hackathon-outcome.md

 Lastly, our CEO and Chairman of the Grok/Numenta Board, Donna Dubinsky, said <a href="http://www.youtube.com/watch?v=X4XjYXFRIAQ&amp;start=8506" rel="prettyPhoto" title="Thanks, from Donna Dubinsky">a few inspirational words</a> at the end of the hackathon.
 Thanks, Donna!

 This was a really fun event to plan, and it emphasizes what a great community we have with NuPIC.
-Thank you, everyone, for helping make this open source project what it is today.
+Thank you everyone, for helping make this open source project what it is today.
 I am looking forward to planning our next hackathon this Spring!

 <br/>